-Staff remuneration consists of fixed and variable components.
+The remuneration system applied by the bank consists of fixed and variable remuneration.

-The basic fixed remuneration shall reflect the relevant professional experience and responsibility of the function, the level of skills, as provided for by the legislation in force and the bank internal regulations.
+The fixed remuneration shall reflect the relevant professional experience and responsibility of the position, the competencies level, being aligned with legislation in force and the bank internal regulations.